spacemeshos/svm/docs/go-spacemesh-integration.md

 This document is intended to serve as high-level plan for integration of SVM with [`go-spacemesh`][go-spacemesh].

 There are two main purposes for this doc:
-* Make sure all the spacemesh team members are aligned with the high-level plan and terminology.
+* Make sure that spacemesh team members are aligned with the high-level plan and terminology.
-* Form a base from which GitHub issues will be created.
+* Form a basis from which GitHub issues will be created.

 Note: since SVM is a standalone project this document may be a good reference for any other future Blockchain project willing to integrate SVM.